 We Rest On Thee- Edith Cherry

 Edith Adeline Gilling Cherry was born February 9th, 1872 and lived a short but useful life for the Master.
-Struck with infantile paralysis at 18 months, and suffering strokes at the ages of 12 and 25, Edith suffered physically throughout the entirety of her life, but those who knew her described her as:
+Struck with infantile paralysis at 18 months, and suffering strokes at the ages of 12 and 25, Edith knew what it was to suffer, but those who knew her described her as:

 “...a bright winsome girl with a spirit deeply taught in the truths of God.
 Sweet and gentle in disposition, but frail in body, yet that did not sadden her life — scarcely handicapped it — seemed rather to thin the casement through which the light of Heaven shone into her spirit so clearly as to make the Homeland almost more real than earth, things Eternal more visible and certain than the temporal."